Canine DNA Coat Color Testing

 KB Locus (DNA marker – G23del)

 The KB is responsible for allowing solid colors to be expressed in the dominant form of the allele (KB).
-In it’s homozygous recessive form (ky) allows the agouti (a-locus) colors to be expressed.
+In it’s homozygous recessive form (ky) allows the agouti (a, ay, at loci) colors to be expressed.

 KBKB – 2 copies of the dominant allele